A. Y. G. Campbell: Early life

 Archibald Young Gipps Campbell was born in Brighton, England, on May 18, 1872.
 His father, Archibald Samuels Campbell (1821–1899), had been a Fellow of mathematics at St John's College, Cambridge before going out to Jamaica where the family owned a number of plantations.
 He returned to England and married Alice Gipps (died 1932) in 1871 at the age of 50 and had three sons (Archibald, Allan, and William) and two daughters (Alice a.k.a.
 Hilda; and Mary a.k.a.
 Daisy).
 Archibald Young Gipps Campbell was the eldest child.
 Archilbald Samuel Campbell retired to Cambridge and died there in 1899.
 An obituary appeared in the Eagle, the St John's College magazine, the following year.

-A. Y. G. Campbell and was educated at the Westminster School and Trinity College, Cambridge.
-Archibald Young Gipps Campbell appears to have inherited much of his father's talent for mathematics.
-After going up to Westminster School, he won a scholarship to Trinity College, Cambridge, where he went on to become a Smith's Prizeman and Tyson Medallist, passing out 9th in the mathematics tripos, and particularly distinguishing himself for his work in cosmology.
-His undergraduate dissertation on the Theory of the Composition of the Stars was so outstanding that on the strength of it, he was elected a Fellow of the Royal Astronomical Society and a member of the Société astronomique de France (French Astronomical Society).
+Campbell was educated at Westminster School and Trinity College, Cambridge.
+He inherited his father's talent for mathematics: he won a scholarship to Trinity, where he went on to become a Smith's Prizeman and Tyson Medallist.
+He passed out 9th in the Mathematical Tripos, and particularly distinguishing himself for his work in cosmology.
+His undergraduate dissertation on the "Theory of the Composition of the Stars" was outstanding, and on the strength of it, he was elected a Fellow of the Royal Astronomical Society and a member of the Société astronomique de France (French Astronomical Society).
 Sir Robert Ball, then Lowndean Professor of Astronomy at Cambridge, included his work in his lectures and described him as one of the most brilliant mathematicians of his time.